nkvp/jobskerala/readme.md

 ## About

-JobsToMail is an open source web application that allows users to sign up to receive emails with jobs from one of several job boards supported by the [JobApis](https://www.jobapis.com/) project.
+Jobs Kerala is an open source web application that allows users to sign up to receive emails with jobs from one of several job boards supported by the [JobApis](https://www.jobapis.com/) project.
 Users can sign up to receive jobs for free at [www.jobstomail.com](https://www.jobstomail.com) or use the setup instructions below to run the application on their own server.

 This application is built on [Laravel 5.5](http://laravel.com/) using the [Jobs Multi](https://github.com/jobapis/jobs-multi) and [Jobs Common](https://github.com/jobapis/jobs-common) packages.
 The frontend uses [Bootstrap v4](http://v4-alpha.getbootstrap.com/) and [Gulp](http://gulpjs.com/).

 ### Mission

-[JobApis](https://www.jobapis.com) makes job board and company data more accessible through open source software.
+[Jobs Kerala](https://www.jobskerala.org) makes job board and company data more accessible through open source software.
 To learn more, visit [JobApis.com](https://www.jobapis.com), or contact us at [admin@jobapis.com](mailto:admin@jobapis.com).

 ## Setup